UQdeco3500/FifthSense/README.md

 Step 6: When IntelliJ is set up and the SpringBootWebsocketApplication is ready to run, first we go to android studio set up.

-Step 7: Before opening AndroidStudio, open either Terminal on MacBook or Windows Subsystem for Linux on Windows laptop.
+Step 7: Before opening AndroidStudio, open either Terminal on MacBook or GitBash on Windows laptop.

-Step 8: In Terminal or Windows Subsystem for Linux, Run the command "ifconfig | grep "inet " | grep -v 127.0.0.1".
+Step 8: In Terminal or GitBash, Run the command "ifconfig | grep "inet " | grep -v 127.0.0.1".
 This may download new files on your PC and you will also get an output.

 Step 9: You will get an output like this, "inet 'A.A.A.A' netmask 'B' broadcast 'C.C.C.C'", where A, B, C represent numbers.